matt-culbert/matt-culbert.github.io/_posts/2022-9-7-Ever-wondered-how-AV-knows.md

 ## What is NTDLL?
 In the simplest form, it exports the Windows Native API.
-Since it would be incredibly insecure to allow user mode applications direct access to manipulate the kernel, Windows instead allows you to do so through the Native API which is then mapped to Syscalls.
+Since it would be incredibly insecure to allow user mode applications direct access to manipulate the kernel, Windows instead allows you to interact with it through the Native API which is then mapped to Syscalls.
 These Syscalls then are mapped via the system service descriptor table (SSDT) to the kernel functions memory address.
 Things like WriteProcessMemory or CreateRemoteThread all go through here and have their own NT API equivalent - NtWriteVirtualMemory and NtCreateThreadEx respectively.
 Then, once they have found their API equivalent call, the memory location that the loaded copy of NTDLL has is referenced.